Conspiracy theories in United States politics: 2016

 During the 2016 presidential election between Hillary Clinton and Donald Trump, many conspiracy theories developed and spread on social media about the opposite candidate, particularly theories against Clinton or Trump's other opponents.
-As a result, social media, especially Facebook, came under fire for fanning the flames of fake news.
-Because 44% of Americans receive their news from Facebook, some claim that if Facebook does not filter disinformation in extreme posts, the conspiracies could be dangerous.
-Many also argue about the potential conflicts censorship has with the First Amendment.
+Social media platforms, especially Facebook, were accused of fanning the flames of fake news.
+Because 44% of Americans receive their news from Facebook, and some claim that if Facebook does not filter disinformation in extreme posts, the conspiracy theories could be dangerous.
+Others argue that such filtering works as censorship that might conflict with the First Amendment.